chhantyal/taggit-selectize/README.md

 Adds the 'drag_drop' plugin to selectize.js.
 WARNING: This requires JQuery UI (Sortable) to be installed.
 If it's not, then selectize.js will throw an error in the console and refuse to run.

+### DELIMITER

+Set the delimiter between tags, for example, ';' or '|'.
+Make sure you have set up the custom TAGGIT_STRING_FROM_TAGS for this to work properly with Taggit.
+Default is comma, ','.

 Demo app
 --------